bibanon/android-development-codex/Devices/Other-Devices/PSP/PSP-Wiki/psp-guide.md

 The first barrier to homebrew was the stock firmware's inability to run code not signed by Sony.
 In May 2005, hackers working on the PSP discovered exploits in firmwares 1.00 and 1.50 that allowed them to run unsigned code on the PSP.

-Later, a the first homebrew programs arrived, from Hello World tests to entire emulators.
+It wasn't long before the first homebrew programs arrived, from Hello World tests to entire emulators.
 This was a watershed moment that started it all.

 Websites everywhere soon offered guides to C++ and Lua programming using GCC on the PSP, linking the PSP to iPods, and even using it to control Sony's Aibo robot.
 Even a system-bricking trojan was released.
 A team of these hackers managed to crack the firmware and published the results online.